-The Master of Management degree program welcomes applications from candidates able to commit to two years of part-time online study and three intensive residential sessions, held for two weeks each July at UBC’s Okanagan campus in Kelowna, BC.
+The Master of Management degree program welcomes applications from candidates able to commit to 25 months of part-time online study and three intensive in-residence sessions, held for two weeks each July at UBC’s Okanagan campus in Kelowna, BC.

-The program is flexible and allows highly-motivated full-time employees to complete the program in 25 months.
-We also encourage applications from recent bachelor degree graduates with relevant experience.
+The program allows highly-motivated full-time employees to complete the program in 25 months.
+We also encourage applications from recent bachelor degree graduates with sufficient relevant experience.

 Application Requirements Overview

 The selection process is guided by the criteria below, but we also welcome applications from candidates who satisfy competence prerequisites in other demonstrable ways.
-Those candidates are encouraged to contact the Graduate Program Coordinator for personal advising.
+Those candidates are encouraged to contact the Academic Programs Coordinator for personal advising.

 UBC's International Programs and Services provides advising, transition services, and programs for international students.

-- July 2017: First two-week residential session at UBC’s Okanagan campus
+- July 2019: First two-week intensive in-residence session at UBC’s Okanagan campus

-- July 2018: Residential session 2 at UBC Okanagan
+- July 2020: Intensive in-residence session 2 at UBC’s Okanagan campus

-- July 2019: Residential session 3 at UBC Okanagan
+- July 2021: Intensive in-residence session 3 at UBC’s Okanagan campus

 Tuition and Fees